Excyto/PixLeZ/Readme.md

   # insert your code here
 ```

+Implement the logic of the effect in `Effects.py`.
+Use the [adafruit-ws2801 API](https://github.com/adafruit/Adafruit_CircuitPython_WS2801) to expand the code.

 After adding, you are able to call the effects and modes with an simple flask API call or an application.

 You are not able to select your added effects and modes with the PixLeZ-Application.
-For this purpose expand the further code by your own or send me your effects and modes and i will expand it.
+You'll have to add it to the App by hand.
+We are aware of this issue and will think of a better solution in an upcoming iteration.

 ### Example: Use the API

 How to start an effect and manipulate it.
-If u use an application do the same steps but without the API calls.
+If you use an application do the same steps but without the API calls.

 1. Select a color or color theme with `/set/color/<string:color>` or `/set/pixels`
 1. Select your effect with `/select/effect/1`